FengXiaoMo/UberKit/README.md

 For more help, check out the <a href = https://github.com/sachinkesiraju/UberKit/tree/master/UberKitDemo> Demo </a>!

+(New demo on the request API will come out soon.)

-For any assistance, reach out to me on Twitter <a href = https://twitter.com/sachinkesiraju> @sachinkesiraju </a>
+For any assistance, reach out to my QQ: 15387636 or original author on Twitter <a href = https://twitter.com/sachinkesiraju> @sachinkesiraju </a>

 <h2> Featured In </h2>